Tåsinge Plads: A pioneering project in Denmark’s first climate neighborhood

 The square provides drainage of rainwater from local roofs and squares, diverting it from sewer systems and increasing Copenhagen’s ability to withstand torrential rains of the future.
 Tåsinge Plads thereby strengthens the city’s infrastructure while also serving as a park.
 The project is especially important to the City of Copenhagen because it confirmed that storm water protection cam be more than sewers and subterranean installations.
 The city and its residents get the most for their money if the investment can take shape at ground level for the benefit of all.
 Tåsinge Plads proved this very point, and today it draws visitors from around the world.

 - The square is furnished with light installations: Water drops and rain umbrellas.
 The drop-shaped containers mirror the sky and invite visitors to explore and climb.
 Manual pumps on one of the containers can be used to extract water, which then flows out into the greenery.

 - Tåsinge Plads has received numerous international awards, including a Special Award in connection with the European Award for Urban Public Space 2016, and it is on Sustainia’s list of the world’s 100 most visionary climate projects.

-Denmark’s tallest wooden building will be constructed in 2019 on Østerbrogade.
+Denmark’s tallest wooden building will be constructed on Østerbrogade 190.
 In more ways than one, the new 22-meter-tall building on the corner of Østerbrogade and Sionsgade represents the future of architecture.
 For example, it will house student residences, and it will be built using the hottest material in the construction industry today: wood.

 The garden of the future lies close to Tåsinge Plads.
 At Askøgade 4-11, you can see an example of how future Copenhagen courtyards might look.
 This rolling landscape is equipped with innovative and recreational rainwater solutions.